ruizguille/repo-flattener/README.md

     ln -s /path/to/flatten_repo.py /usr/local/bin/flatten-repo
     ```

-Now you can run `flatten-repo` from any directory!
+Now you can run `flatten-repo` from any repository!

 *On Windows, you need to either add the script’s folder to your PATH or create a batch file that calls the script.*